-- The program may not be available because there was not enough registrants during the January 15 to March 5, 2021 registration period.
+- The program may not be available because there were not enough registrants during the January 10 to March 4, 2022 registration period.
 Alternately, the program may already have the maximum number of students enrolled.

 Q: I live in North Vancouver but my child is homeschooled/attends a private school/attends an elementary school in a neighbouring district.
 Can we apply?